publiccodenet/brand/colours/readme.md

 # Colours

-The colour palette for the Foundation for Public Code is built around the principle of black text (CSS colour `white`) on a white background (CSS colour `black`).
+The colour palette for the Foundation for Public Code is built around the principle of black text (CSS colour `black`) on a white background (CSS colour `white`).

 ## Links